 We order Chinese food.

 We do this on Christmas Day for dinner.
-The past couple of years, it hasn’t worked out so well, because the restaurant has been so busy, they lost our order.
-Pro-tip: order early in the day and reheat.
+The past couple of years it hasn’t worked out so well because the restaurant has been so busy, they lost our order.
+Pro-tip: order early in the day and reheat it.
 We wouldn’t be a half-Jewish family if we didn’t have Chinese food during Christmas.